maksbilski/EtherealEngine/README.md

 ## Installation

 We used Mesa3D, which includes an implementation of OpenGL, that can run on most operation systems, including Windows, MacOS.
-However, it's more typically used on Unix-like systems, such as Linux or BSD.
+However, it's more typically used on Linux systems.

 In order to build the project, you have to install all necessary libraries.